rtCamp/action-slack-notify/README.md

 Instead of setting up `secrets = ["SLACK_WEBHOOK"]`, slack webhook can also be read from [vault](https://www.vaultproject.io/).
 In vault, the slack webhook should be setup as field `webhook` on path `secret/slack`.

+`VAULT_ADDR` secret variable specifies the address on which vault is deployed, e.g., `VAULT_ADDR=https://example.com:8200`.
+[VAULT_TOKEN](https://www.vaultproject.io/docs/concepts/tokens.html) is the token by which authentication with vault will be possible to retrieve the secrets and information.

 Example usage with vault setup:

 ```bash